 2. Better Cognitive Function

 Fat and carbohydrates usually have an inverse relationship in someone’s diet.
 Most people keep protein intake somewhat steady, but normally the more carbs and sugar people eat, the less healthy fats they consume.
 This is problematic because we need healthy fats for proper brain function, mood control and hormone regulation.
-While initially a sugary or high-carb meal might make you feel awake and alert, quickly after you’ll come crashing down and might feel tired, grumpy and irritable.
+While initially a sugary or high-carb meal might make you feel awake and alert, quickly after you’ll likely come crashing down and might feel tired, grumpy and irritable.

 Sugar is addictive and has dramatic effects on the brain, especially when it comes to increasing cravings, anxiety and fatigue.
 On the other hand, certain kinds of healthy fats, including cholesterol, act like antioxidants and precursors to some important brain-supporting molecules and neurotransmitters that control learning, memory, mood and energy.
 Your brain is largely made up of fatty acids and requires a steady stream of fats from your diet in order to perform optimally.